 Their Farm Their Home

 In the spring of 2000 the Kirchoff family purchased their farm in Wisconsin.
-120 acres, overgrown with weeds.
+The farm was 120 acres, overgrown with weeds.
 The weeds were so tall that they didn't even know they had an orchard!
 They knew it was someplace special and saw its potential, in spite of the overgrown weeds and dilapidated farm.
 They called it Posilippo, which is Greek for "pause from pain" or "medicine for sore eyes."
 Posilippio was a place in ancient Italy located on the hills outside of Naples.
 Famous for its views, Plato and many other famous philosophers would go there to contemplate.
 They worked hard, renovating the barn, restoring the orchard and planting a big vegetable garden.
 Today, Posilippo has become their family's favorite place to get together, relax and enjoy the beautiful views.

-When Amelia was diagnosed with breast cancer in 2003, her daughter Jola immediately called an aunt who had been diagnosed with stage 4 lymphoma five years prior and been given less than twelve months to live. she had researched alternative treatments and converted to the macrobiotic diet.
+When Amelia was diagnosed with breast cancer in 2003, her daughter Jola immediately called an aunt who had been diagnosed with stage 4 lymphoma five years prior and been given less than twelve months to live.
+She had researched alternative treatments and converted to the macrobiotic diet.
 Today she is healthy and cancer free.

 Amelia weighed her options and decided to do the same.
 After a lumpectomy and brachytherapy, she turned down five years of tamoxifen drug treatment and embraced the macrobiotic way of life.
 She eliminated eggs, dairy, refined sugars and flours, hydrogenated oils, processed foods, additives, artificial coloring and preservatives and animals products.